scijs/ndarray/README.md

 ## Why use this library instead of numeric.js?

 Numeric.js is a fantastic library, and has many useful features for numerical computing.
-If you are working with sparse linear systems, need to do quadratic programming or solve some other complicated problem it should be your go-to library.
-However, numeric.js uses arrays-of-native-arrays to encode multidimensional arrays.
-Doing this presents several problems:
+If you are working with sparse linear systems, or need to solve a linear/quadratic programming problem it should be your go-to library.
+However, numeric.js uses arrays-of-native-arrays to encode multidimensional arrays, which makes it suboptimal for image processing and solving PDEs on grids.
+The reasons for this are as follows:

 * Native arrays are much slower than typed arrays.
 [Proof](https://github.com/mikolalysenko/ndarray-experiments)
-* Allocating an array of native-arrays induces an overhead of O(shape.length^2) extra independent JavaScript objects.
-Not only does this greatly increase the amount of memory they consume, but it also prevents them from scaling with block size (leading to cache performance problems).
+* Allocating an array of native-arrays induces an overhead of O(n^{d-1}) extra independent JavaScript objects.
+Not only does this greatly increase the amount of memory consumed, but it also prevents them from scaling with block size (leading to cache performance problems).
 * Slicing arrays-of-arrays is an O(n) operation, while resizing a view is only O(1) and can be done without allocating any intermediate objects.
 * Arrays-of-arrays can not be directly uploaded to WebGL, and instead require a costly "unboxing" step to convert them into a typed array.